Robert E. Miles: Biography

 In 1971, Miles, former Grand Dragon of the Michigan Ku Klux Klan (KKK), was arrested for conspiring to bomb school buses in an attempt to stop the forced busing in Michigan.
 The media billed it as a "Klan trial" even though Miles had not been associated with the KKK for some time.
 Miles and four others were later convicted and received sentences ranging from two to five years for this incident.
 In 1977, Miles received a five-year sentence for the bombing and concurrent 4-year sentences for the tarring and feathering in 1971 of the deputy superintendent of Ann Arbor Public schools.

 Following the Greensboro Massacre on November 3, 1979, where anti-Klan communist activists were killed, "a number of previously antagonistic White Supremacist groups, including the Posse Comitatus and various Neo-Nazi and Klan factions, began having discussions about how they could formulate a common ideology.
 These different groups also conducted joint activities and began establishing informal means of communication including computer bulletin boards and cable TV programs.
 Many of these groups embraced Christian Identity.
 Gradually, a White racist alliance emerged.
 Centers of this movement included Miles' Michigan farm, as well as the Aryan Nations compound in Hayden Lake, Idaho, the site of Identity Pastor Richard Butler's Church of Jesus Christ–Christian.
+He wrote for George P. Dietz's neo-Nazi magazine Liberty Bell.

 In the early 1980s, Miles endorsed the Northwest Territorial Imperative in his seminar Birth of a Nation.
 According to him, White Americans constituted a separate racial nation and urged white nationalists to establish a separate white state in the Pacific Northwest.
 "Let us go in peace", he wrote, "let us be considered a Racial Nation of Aryans."
 Coupled with his increasingly anti-US government position, he was referred to as a "Klanarchist".